-I often begin class with some lecture style teaching that distills and synthesizes from the assigned texts.
-After working with students to form a solid foundation, I encourage them to work either as small groups or as a large group to explore what they are learning in new and synergetic ways.
-This approach also allows me to gauge students’ levels of comprehension of the texts and material based on what develops during discussion.
-As a result, my class time tends to be flexibly structured to allow me to focus on topics from the assigned materials that students find relevant, challenging, or confusing.
+In order to ground students in the assigned materials, I usually begin class with some lecture style teaching, often utilizing digital media resources.
+These “mini-lectures” are meant to provide context as well as distillations of key ideas from the assigned texts.
+When teaching on Islamic veiling practices in “Religions in America Today,” for example, I have developed PowerPoint and Prezi presentations to supply students with the necessary visual supplementations for a topic as material and sensory as veiling is.
+After working with students to form a solid foundation, I encourage them to collaborate either as small groups or as a large group to explore what they are learning in new and synergetic ways.
+This approach allows me to gauge students’ levels of comprehension of the texts and materials based on what develops during discussion.
+As a result, my class time tends to be flexibly structured to allow us to focus on topics from the assigned materials that students find relevant, challenging, or confusing.

-While teaching a course cross-listed in both religious studies and communications studies entitled “Digital Media and Religion,” I encouraged active learning by facilitating activities that prompted students to get up, move, and collaboratively create something together.
-For example, when we discussed the role of the typewriter in early digital technology, I had students divide into small groups and type questions and responses to each other on an actual typewriter.
-I also consistently made use of the white board asking students to work together to visualize class topics in new ways through the construction of timelines, Venn diagrams, and outlines.
-Many times, by the end of our class meeting, students were inspired to take photos of their work so that they could carry the ideas and connections they had developed with them–often utilizing the photos again to write their papers and prepare for their exams.
+While teaching a course cross-listed in both religious studies and communication studies entitled “Digital Media and Religion,” I encourage active learning by facilitating activities that prompt students to get up, move, and collaboratively create something together.
+For example, when we discuss the role of the typewriter in early digital technology, I have students divide into small groups and type discussion questions and responses to each other on an actual typewriter.
+I also consistently make use of the white board asking students to visualize class topics in new ways through the construction of timelines, Venn diagrams, and outlines.
+Many times, by the end of our class meeting, students are inspired to take photos of their work so that they can carry the ideas and connections they have developed with them–often utilizing the photos again to write their papers and prepare for their exams.

-By employing a wide range of teaching styles and tools, I approach both teaching and learning in a multifaceted way.
-My approach is intended to encourage growth and development in students by presenting and responding to a variety of learning styles while promoting a deeper comprehension of class topics.
+By employing a wide range of educational styles and tools, I approach both teaching and learning in a multifaceted way that encourages growth and development in students by presenting and responding to a variety of learning styles while promoting a deeper comprehension of class topics.